Mike Buddie: Athletics administration career

 After retiring from baseball in 2003, Buddie returned to his alma mater to begin a career in athletics administration.
 He spent nearly a decade at Wake Forest serving in various postings within their athletic department.
 These included: sport administrator for baseball, women's soccer, and men's golf; assistant administrator for football and men's basketball; senior associate athletic director for administration/development; and director of the Varsity Club, as well as others.

 In 2015, Buddie was hired to serve as athletic director at Furman University.
 While at Furman, Buddie negotiated a multi-year partnership with Nike, produced the athletic department's first balanced budget, and spearheaded an effort to bring the NCAA Men's Basketball Tournament back to upstate South Carolina in 2017 (landing two future tournament stops).
 He also secured three separate $1 million endowments in support of the football and volleyball programs.
-While the AD, Furman won 26 Southern Conference championships under Buddie's leadership.
+Furman won 26 Southern Conference championships under Buddie's leadership.

 Buddie was named athletic director at the United States Military Academy on May 30, 2019.
 Under his watch, the Army Black Knights football team joined the American Athletic Conference in 2024, which they won that year, while Michie Stadium underwent a $170 million renovation.
 Buddie was also involved in extending Army's football broadcast contract with CBS Sports Network through 2028.

 On January 1, 2025, Texas Christian University appointed Buddie as the new athletic director.

 Buddie served on the NCAA Division I Baseball Committee from 2015 to 2024.